SSH Tunnelling / Port Forwarding

 The above indeed shows that we got a reverse shell from 10.0.0.12 and the local tunnel worked.

 Remote port forwarding helps in situations when you have compromised a box that has a service running on a port bound to 127.0.0.1, but you want to access that service from outside.
 In other words, remote port forwarding exposes an obscured port (bound to localhost) so that it can be reached from outside through the SSH tunnel.

 Pseudo syntax for creating remote port forwarding with ssh tunnels is:

-The above suggests that any traffic sent to port 5555 on SSH_SERVER will be forwarded to the port 3389 on the LOCAL_HOST - the host that runs the service that is only accessible from inside that host.
+The above suggests that any traffic sent to port 5555 on SSHSERVER will be forwarded to the port 4444 on the LOCALHOST - the host that runs the service that is only accessible from inside that host.
 In other words, service on port 4444 on LOCALHOST will now be exposed through the SSHSERVER's port 5555.

 Let's create a reverse shell listener bound to 127.0.0.1 (not reachable to hosts from outside) on port 4444: